 - Acid Reflux Nightmare: Father Christmas has one of these after eating an incredibly high-fat meal on his first night in France.

-- Adaptation Distillation: The film combines books so they both happen in the same year.
+- Adaptation Distillation: The film combines the two books so they both happen in the same year.
 The events of Father Christmas Goes on Holiday come first and his Christmas run comes after.

 - Bad Santa: Well, not really bad, but less squeaky-clean and relentlessly jolly and more grumpy than most portrayals.